Video Game Companies: What do the numbers say?

 In this post I will look through the historical performance of the largest video game developers, as historical performance is an indication of how it will perform in the future.
 Keep in mind that I'm only looking at the numbers, and this post is not considered to be an analysis of the companies.
 It is just in order for you to get some context.

 The next numbers we will look into are the Sales Growth Rates.
 We would like the Sales Growth Rate to be above 10 % in all benchmarks and Ideally we would like to see the numbers increase in every benchmark.
-Looking at sales growth the best performing company is Take Two.
-While they are not increasing in every benchmark, they are certainly showing some great numbers.
+Looking at sales growth the best performing company is Take Two Interactive.
+While they are not increasing in every benchmark, they are certainly showing some good numbers.
 Electronic Arts do show positive numbers in all benchmarks but the sales growth rate to leave a lot to desire.
-Activision Blizzard's sales growth rate in the latest benchmarks are negative and the oldest benchmarks do not impress.
+Activision Blizzard's sales growth rates are a bit of a mixed bag between some good years and some underwhelming years.

 Another important thing to look into is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
 We do so by dividing the total long-term debt by current cash flow.
-Once doing so it shows that Take Two has no debt.
-Electronic Arts can pay of their debt in 0,13 years, while Activision Blizzard can pay of their debt in 1,78 years.
-It means that all of the companies meet the criteria of being able to pay of their debt in less than 3 years.
+None of the companies have significant debt and all of them live up to the requirement of being able to pay off debt in 3 years.
+Once again the best performing company is Take Two Interactive, as they have no debt.
+Activision Blizzard can pay off their debt in 1,64 year, while it is 2,24 for Electronic Arts.

 Remember that you should not invest in a company based on the historical numbers alone.
 You would need t further investigate the companies in order to see if they have a moat and good management.
 Once you have done so, you would also need to calculate a buy price, in order to be sure that you buy it at a good price.
-I have done my research on the companies and I might share them in a future post but unfortunately I cannot write a post on all companies I analysis, as my copiers should get some benefit from copying me.
+I have made an analysis of Take Two Interactive, where you can find what my buy price would be.
+You can find the analysis here.

 Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give.
 If you appreciated my analysis and want to get some good karma, I would kindly ask you to donate a bit to ADEPAC.
 It is a charity I know first hand and I know they do a great job and have very little money.
 If you have a few Euros to spare, please donate here by clicking on the Paypal icon.
 Even one or two Euros will make a difference.
 Thank you.